 The original Preonic keyboard was praised for its build quality, compact form factor, and intuitive layout—and the new version is no different.
-However, this time around we're offering the case in your choice of seven styles, including the new transparent acrylic and red colorways.
-What's more, this version has a new ARM STM32 processor that provides more power to the PCB and the USB-C connector.
+However, this time around we're offering the CNC-aluminum case in your choice of five colors, including the striking new purple colorway.
+What's more, this version has a new ARM STM32 processor that provides more power to the PCBA and the USB-C connector.
 Another upgrade?
-The new Preonic has Kaihua hotswap sockets (which support grid 2x1u, 1x2u, and 2x2u bottom row layouts), so you can swap out your switches whenever you want without even picking up a soldering iron.
+The new Preonic has Kaihua hotswap sockets (which support grid 2x1u, 1x2u, and 2x2u bottom row layouts) so you can swap out your switches whenever you want without even picking up a soldering iron.
 Plus, If you’re new to keyboard kits, the compact Preonic is a great way to learn about keyboard programming.

 Designed by Jack Humbert at OLKB, the Preonic is made for efficiency.
 The layout is very similar to the Planck (also by OLKB), but with an additional row for easier access to numbers, function keys, or whatever else you’d like to program.
 The smaller space bar makes it easier to use your thumbs to access additional layers via the “raise” and “lower” keys.
 And even with the extra row, the keyboard still maintains a very compact form factor for portability.

 Now we’re offering an MX plate which supports the 1 x 2u, 2 x 2u, and Grid layout.
 The plate design even allows you to swap out switches on the fly.
 Thanks to the Kaihua hotswap sockets, replacing switches is completely plug and play, so you never need to worry about tedious soldering—not to mention all layouts are fully supported.
 Made from 304 stainless steel, the plate is heavy and stable, with five holes for mounting the included M2 screws.